vidhigandhi94/vidhigandhi94/README.md

 ## 👨🏻‍💻 About Me

 * 🤓 ⠀Data analyst with the perfect mix of technical and business (consulting) background
-* 📖 ⠀Pursuing MS in Business Analytics from Santa Clara University; Completed my Undergraduate with Btech in Computer Science from NMIMS University, India.
+* 📖 ⠀MS in Business Analytics Graduate from Santa Clara University; Completed my Undergraduate with Btech in Computer Science from NMIMS University, India.
-* 📈  Currently a Data Science Practicum Student at Box Inc, where I am involved in churn rate prediction modeling and increasing user retention by improving the user onboarding process.
+* 📈  Past Data Science Practicum Student at Box Inc, where I was involved in churn rate prediction modeling and increasing user retention by improving the user onboarding process.
+Improved user rertention by 15%.
 * 💼 ⠀Started my career as an IT Risk Analyst with the Financial Services Advisory team at Ernst & young
 * 👯 ⠀I love to dance and have a Masters degree in Dance and Teacher Training Course in Bharat Natyam from ART SOCIETY MUMBAI
 * 🤖 ⠀I also love to travel, hike, click pictures, play squash, and cricket.